gosub-com/Zurfur/README.md

 Arrays can be sliced.
 See `List` (below)

+**TBD:** In the future, the requirement for requiring `ro` on all class elements could be lifted provided that the class is cloned at array creation time.

 #### Span

 Span is a view into a string, array, or list.
-They are `ref` structs and may never be put on the heap.
-Elements are immutable or mutable depending on what creates them (immutable for `str` and `Array`, mutable for `List`)
+They are `ref struct` and may never be put on the heap.
+The span itself is immutable, and cannot be copied.
+It can be returned from a function, but absolute single ownership is enforced.
+This allows a `Span` to have a deterministic destructor.
+More on this in on the GC section below.

+Elements are immutable when `str` and `Array` are sliced, and mutable when `List` is sliced.

 See `List` (below) for more info on slicing